Does Hot Sauce Go Bad?

-Does Hot Sauce Spoil?
+Does Hot Sauce Ever Actually Go Bad??

+Almost all food spoils.
+The big exception to that rule is, famously, honey, which was found still safe to eat in ancient Egyptian tombs.
 Though almost all food eventually spoils, different foods spoil at different rates.
-How quickly it spoils depends on a lot of factors, including how it’s kept.
+How quickly it spoils depends on a lot of factors, including how it’s stored.
 The organic blueberries from the local Farmers Market aren’t going to last as long as that can of creamed corn, which might outlive us all.

 How Long Does Hot Sauce Last?

-You might already know that vinegar has a pretty stellar shelf life, even just sitting in a cabinet.
+In general, it’s safe to say that an opened bottle of vinegar-based hot sauce could last three-to-five years if its refrigerated, and unopened could last even longer.
+That’s thanks to hot sauce’s two MVP ingredients—vinegar and chili peppers.
+Vinegar has a pretty stellar shelf life, even just sitting in a cabinet.
 So it makes sense that its inclusion in a hot sauce would prolong its life.
-But the capsaicin in chili peppers keeps bacteria at bay as well, which means hot sauce will be shelf-stable longer than, say, a béchamel sauce.
+And the capsaicin in chili peppers keeps bacteria at bay as well, which means hot sauce will be shelf-stable longer than, say, a béchamel sauce.

-A hot sauce with fruits and vegetables (like Secret Aardvark) probably isn’t going to last for centuries in a pharaoh’s tomb, but something that’s essentially vinegar and chili peppers seriously might.
+A hot sauce with fruits (like tomatoes) and vegetables (like Secret Aardvark) probably isn’t going to last for centuries in a pharaoh’s tomb.
+So we highly recommend refrigerating it so you can enjoy it longer.

 How Do You Keep Your Hot Sauce Fresh?